imthenachoman/How-To-Secure-A-Linux-Server/README.md

     **Note**: Your server will need to be able to send e-mails so Fail2ban can let you know of suspicious activity and when it banned an IP.

-1. We need to create a jail for ssh that tells fail2ban to look at ssh logs and use ufw to ban/unban IPs as needed.
-Create a jail for ssh by creating the file `/etc/fail2ban/jail.d/ssh.local` and adding this to it:
+1. We need to create a jail for SSH that tells fail2ban to look at SSH logs and use ufw to ban/unban IPs as needed.
+Create a jail for SSH by creating the file `/etc/fail2ban/jail.d/ssh.local` and adding this to it:

     ```
     [sshd]